 GH – Follow writers, tweet links to studies that are interesting.
 HARO (Help A Reporter Out) sites are not effective for local reporters

-Educating health professionals to work toward health equity
+Educating and activating health professionals to work toward health equity

 Health Professionals will use their voice, knowledge, and influence to eliminate the inequities that exist in health and healthcare, while working effectively with their patients, health systems, communities, and decision makers to address health equity wherever they live, work, learn, and play.